 It’s no surprise that avocados and kiwi make an appearance.
 They are responsible for the green hue of these leprechaun muffins.
-And remember, avocados are a great source of monounsaturated fats— that’s one of the good ones.
+Avocados are also a great source of monounsaturated fats— that’s one of the good ones.

 Appetizer or party food

-Absolutely not a sushi substitute, but this zucchini sushi is fun, green and tasty.
+Though not a sushi substitute, this zucchini sushi is fun, green and tasty.
 Zucchini is dominating the healthy cooking spotlight lately in the form of “zoodles” and ribbons; the ribbons replace the seaweed in this recipe.

 Need something less time-consuming and easier to transport?
 Try this party spinach spread.
 The recipe includes parsley and is mixed in a food processor for a more uniform green color.

 Drawing from a few more natural sources, we have green soup and pesto pizza.
 The soup includes broccoli and arugula and owes its creaminess to the versatile avocado.
-And for added convenience, it can be served hot or cold.
+For added convenience, it can be served hot or cold.

 We don’t know what it would take to get chicken green all the way through, and frankly we don’t want to know.
 We did, however, find a few inviting recipes for green sauces to go with chicken or your favorite lean protein of choice.